 The questions new traders ask first — including the ones that dominate the arbitrage threads on r/PredictionMarkets.

 Parlay watches both exchanges at once, normalizes their markets, and highlights where prices disagree.
-Spot arbitrage candidates, track liquidity, and let your agents trade the whole prediction-market landscape — not just one venue.
+Spot cross-venue candidates, check liquidity and fee buffers, and let your agents reason over the whole prediction-market landscape — not just one venue.